Emergency preparedness guide for people with disabilities

 - Replace batteries in battery-operated smoke alarms every six months and whenever the low-battery warning sounds.

-- Keep a laminated card on your person and in your survival kit that identifies you as d/Deaf or hard of hearing and explains how to communicate with you.
+- Keep a laminated card on your person and in your emergency kit that identifies you as d/Deaf or hard of hearing and explains how to communicate with you.

 Dos and don’ts when assisting people with hearing disabilities